The Complete Guide to Gas Tungsten Arc Welding

 Controlling TIG Pulse

 TIG pulse can be controlled via a foot pedal or just by configuring the machine to a fixed current setting.
-This is important from the point of view of several different aspects.
+This is important from several different points of view.
 The pulse allows you to:

 • Control the heat input, especially when lower heat is required for TIG welding thin metal sections